Cherry28831/Notes/OOPs/Constructors, Encapsulation and Abstraction (Customer)/README.md

-# C++ Constructors and OOP Concepts - Customer Class
+# C++ Constructors, Encapsulation and Abstraction - Customer Class

 ## 📚 Overview
-This folder demonstrates constructors, destructors, and advanced OOP concepts in C++ using a **Customer** class from a banking system example.
+This folder demonstrates constructors, destructors, static members, encapsulation, and abstraction concepts in C++ using a **Customer** class from a banking system example.

 ## 📁 Files in This Folder